oshalygin/go-tag/README.md

 This utility depends on _you_ having the right credentials set.

-Additionally, this utility only works with Node.js projects(for now), namely projects with a `package.json` file.
-The reason for this is because the application looks into this configuration file to determine what tag version to set.
+Additionally, this utility only works with Node.js projects(for now), namely projects with a `package.json` file _AND_ generic version files.
+Please reference the [Currently Supported Frameworks](#currently-supported-frameworks) section for supported frameworks.

-In the future, tagging will extend to other languages and frameworks.
+More frameworks are coming, so if you see something that isn't supported, post an Issue!

 # License